 Practice Makes Progress

-Now that you’ve built out an elevator pitch for each audience, now’s the time to practice putting it all together.
+Now that you’ve crafted an elevator pitch for each audience, it’s time to practice putting it all together.

 Pretend you are pitching to the perfect customer or investor, and time yourself.
 It shouldn’t exceed 20-30 seconds, otherwise, you run the risk of losing the person’s interest.
 Plus, the longer you talk, the more you appear to be taking over the conversation, and that’s far from welcoming.

-When working out the kinks in your elevator pitch avoid these 3 killers:
+When working out the kinks in your small business elevator pitch avoid these 3 killers:

 - Speaking fast.
 You know time is of the essence but talking fast can lose your audience quickly and make it harder for them to understand your message.